 Website operators, who want to jump on the infinite scrolling bandwagon in 2022, should, however, ensure they do so in a search-engine-friendly way.
 While Google initially struggled with crawling scroll websites, infinite scrolling can now be implemented without worry thanks to detailed design guidelines from the search engine market leader.
 The following points should be taken into consideration:

 - Individual URL for every subpage

 - Visitors should be able to easily locate the sought-after information

 An example of implementing infinite scrolling in a search-engine-friendly way is featured on the demo website by webmaster trend analyst, John Mueller.

 Parallax scrolling effect

-Although parallax scrolling may not be among the newest web design trends, the next years will still prove to be important for the increasingly popular function.
+Although parallax scrolling may not be among the newest web design trends, it is definitely one of the most popular ones.
 This motion parallax has been an essential building block for modern websites over the past few years.
 The special ability to move various levels of a website at different speeds creates depth perception.
 These special visual effects keep the fascinated visitor scrolling and, as a result, they stay on the page longer.
 These effects are ideally combined with elements that prompt the visitor to carry out a desired action.
 For this reason, parallax scrolling is an excellent feature to use in tandem with interactive storytelling.
 A particularly illustrative example of this sort of use is the website, “Every Last Drop”.

 Do you rely on WordPress for your web project?
 With WordPress hosting from IONOS, you get a perfectly administered package of the popular content management system including hosting, SSL/TLS certification, and your own domain!